 While comments can help create more buzz around your content, some have gotten away with comments sections entirely.
 The reasons range from too much time spent moderating comments and an abundance of spam.

-But if you’ve made the decision to move forward on implementing a comment system for your website, these WordPress comments plugins will help your turn readers into activate participants.
+If you've made the decision to move forward on implementing a comment system for your website, these WordPress comment plugins will help your turn readers into active participants.

 How Does WordPress Handle Comments by Default?